tm-craggs/city-notes/Year 1/Systems Architecture/Lecture Notes/5 - Memory.md

 - You predict which ones by looking at access patterns
 - The principles of locality of reference observation are used.

+**Memory Access Times**

+- Read from register - 1 clock cycle, 2 ns
+- Read from L1 - 1 to 2 cycles (2-4 ns)
+- Read from L2 - 4 to 5 cycles (8-10 ns)
+- Read from main memory - 8 to 30 cycles (16-60 ns)

+**How does the CPU access cache data?**

+- First the CPU requests data
+	- The CPU generates a main memory address
+	- If the data is in cache, then we need a way to convert the main memory address into a cache location
+- This is called cache mapping

+**Cache mapping methods**

+- There are three basic methods used for mapping information fetched from the main memory to the cache memory
+- Direct mapping
+- Associative mapping
+- Set-associative mapping
+- This module will focus on direct mapping